x

 Time Taken is a number that tells you how much time the respondents spent doing the study.
 Checking whether the Time Taken matches the expected completion time is a good way to keep tabs on any unexpected issues so they can be addressed quickly.

-The Success score is the percentage of tasks that the respondents completed by submitting the correct page as the answer.
-Overview Tab in Unmoderated Testing Tool.
+The Success score is the percentage of tasks that the person testing completed by submitting the correct page as the answer.

 The overview contains a breakdown of various attributes of your users such as: